gnames/bhlquest/README.md

 make tools
 ```

-Run swag with the following command:
+To update the documentation, execute:

 ```bash
 swag init -g server.go -d ./internal/io/web
 ```

-Run the same command every time docs are updated.
+Run this command each time the docs are updated.

-### Genaration of a client for a particular language
+### Generation a Client for a Specific Language

-You can install openapi-generator to create an API client for a specific
+You can use the `openapi-generator` to create an API client in a language of
-language.
-For example, for Ruby, run the following command from the project's
+your choice.
+For instance, to generate a Ruby client, run the following
-root:
+command from the project's root:

 ```bash
 openapi-generator generate -i ./docs/swagger.yaml -g ruby -o ~/tmp/bhlquest --additional-properties gemName=bhlquest